nicoserr/CPSC210project/README.md

 ## User Stories
 - As a user, I want to be able to add a new Subject to my list of Subjects.
-- As a user, I want to be able to add a new Course to my list of Courses.
+- As a user, I want to be able to add a new Course to a Subject's list of Courses.
-- As a user, I want to be able to add a new Topic to my list of Topics.
+- As a user, I want to be able to add a new Topic to a Course's list of Topics.
 - As a user, I want to be able to remove a Subject, Course or Topic from their respective lists.
 - As a user, I want to be able to select a Subject and view a list of the Courses for that Subject.
 - As a user, I want to be able to select a Course and view a list of the Topics for that Course.